flatcar-archive/flatcar-docs/ignition/what-is-ignition.md

 Because Ignition only runs once, there's no reason for it to incorporate dynamic data (like  floating IP addresses, or compute regions).

 Instead, use Ignition to write static files and leverage systemd's environment variable expansion to insert dynamic data.
 The Ignition config should install a service which fetches the necessary runtime data, then any services which need this data (such as etcd or fleet) can rely on the installed service and source in their output.
 The result is that the data is only collected if and when it is needed.
-For supported platforms, Container Linux provides a small utility (`coreos-metadata.service`) to help fetch this data.
+For supported platforms, Flatcar Linux provides a small utility (`coreos-metadata.service`) to help fetch this data.

 The lack of variable substitution in Ignition has an added benefit of leveling the playing field when it comes to compute providers.
 The user's experience is no longer crippled because the metadata for their platform isn't supported.
 It is possible to write a [custom metadata agent][custom-agent] to fetch the necessary data.